Dylbin/dylbin.github.io/README.md

-### iOS Repository for jailbroken devices
+### iOS APT Repository
-- Supposed to work on iOS 2.0 - 17
+- Works on jailbroken iOS devices up to 17.0
+   - Both for traditional "rootful" jailbreaks and modern "rootless" jailbreaks.